Custom Event Notification Template¶

 - Level: {{ df_status }}

-- Detected Value: {{ Result }}
+- Detection value: {{ Result }}

-- Monitor: {{ df_monitor_checker_name }} (Alert Strategy: {{ df_monitor_name }})
+- Monitor: {{ df_monitor_checker_name }} (Alert strategy: {{ df_monitor_name }})

 Then, after generating an error

-event, the rendered output would be:
+event, the rendered event output is as follows:

 - Region: hangzhou